 This project is in its pilot stage, with Blyncsy offering the City the sensors for a subscription fee and the ability to expand the network.

-It is interesting to understand how the system work.
+It is interesting to understand how the new system work.
 The sensor boxes can detect signals from everything including Apple Watches and Teslas to provide a real-time traffic study.
 Second generation sensors can also detect cell signals.
 However, don’t worry: no private or personal data is collected.

 When the same devices passes by sensors, a biorhythm is detected that can determine if it is a bike or a car, and how many people are present.
 With these data points, the behavior of workers and visitors, how and where they travel, can be identified.